Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 The nondimensional versions of all the relevant variables and parameters are given below, \begin{framed}

 \end{framed} Here $L$ denotes the horizontal scale, $H$ is the vertical scale, $U$ is the typical horizontal velocity, $f_0$ is the rotation frequency, $\zeta_0$ is the typical free surface amplitude and $T$ is the time scale.
 The dimensionless numbers in the bottom row are, respectively, the aspect ratio $\sigma$, the wave amplitude $\alpha$, the Froude number ${\rm Fr}$, the Rossby number ${\rm Ro}$ and the Strouhal number ${\rm Sr}$.
 Note that we have also scaled the Brownian motion so that in the nondimensional setting, the noise is again a standard Brownian motion.
-The dimensional factor that arises can be absorbed into the $\boldsymbol \xi_i$ for each $i$.
+The dimensional factor that arises can be absorbed into the $\boldsymbol \xi_{3i}$ for each $i$.
+The vertical component of the data vector fields $\boldsymbol \xi_{3i}$ is scaled with the aspect ratio as well, that is $\boldsymbol \xi_{3i} = (\boldsymbol \xi_i',\sigma\zh\cdot\boldsymbol \xi_{3i}')$.
+In particular, this means that we can write

+We do not make any assumptions on the size of the data vector fields relative to the velocity field itself.
+Last, but not least, the stratification parameter $\mathfrak{s}$ is introduced.
+Since the buoyancy is already dimensionless, it does not appear in the table, but it works as follows

+The purpose of the stratification parameter is to make sure that the buoyancy variable $b$ is an order $\mathcal{O}(1)$ variable.
+By controlling the size of the stratification parameter $\mathfrak{s}$, the Boussinesq approximation can be introduced.
 The nondimensional rsE Lagrangian is obtained by substituting \eqref{tab:scaling} into \eqref{lag:rsE} and dropping the primes, which yields